-- A minimum of 50% to be used for TTOC time to co-plan or co-teach with the mentor or other teacher; - TOC time for attending Pro-D or other professional learning activities; - Up to 25% for a personal "professional library" in the form of books/materials; - Registration at Pro-D events.
+- A minimum of 50% to be used for Teacher Teaching on Call (TTOC) time to co-plan or co-teach with the mentor or other teacher; - TTOC time for attending Pro-D or other professional learning activities; - Up to 25% for a personal "professional library" in the form of books/materials; - Registration at Pro-D events.
 We are also agreed that funding may not be used for classroom materials, dinner expenses, etc.